-> This article provides you with a detailed look of the basics that you will have know before moving to Bali as an expat.
+This article provides you with a detailed look at the basics that you will have to know before moving to Bali as an expat.

-> Make sure you are always permitted to stay in Bali legally with the correct visa type.
+Make sure you are always permitted to stay in Bali legally with the correct visa type.
 Below are some of the common visas for Bali expats:

-> There are two types of visa for short stay in Bali:
+There are two types of visa for a short stay in Bali:

-> Short-visit visas will be issued upon your arrival in Bali.
+Short-visit visas will be issued upon your arrival in Bali.
 However, do keep in mind that some airports in Indonesia do not issue VoA and you will encounter issues when entering the country without the knowledge.
 Contact Cekindo to ensure which airports in Indonesia are able to issue VoA.

-> If you are intending to attend business events such as meetings, conferences, trainings, etc, as a preparation for starting your business in Bali, business visa is the one.
-Business visa can also be categorised into two types:
+If you are intending to attend business events such as meetings, conferences, training, etc, as a preparation for starting your business in Bali, a business visa is the one.
+Business visa can also be categorized into two types:

-> A single-entry visa allows you to enter and leave the country only once.
+A single-entry visa allows you to enter and leave the country only once.
 The validity is 60 days but you can extend the visa up to four times.

 If one-time entry is not enough, you can apply for a multiple-entry business visa for several visits to Bali or Indonesia.
 A multiple-entry business visa is valid for 12 months with unlimited visits.
 However, each visit is limited to 60 days.